Britney Spears: 2016–2018: Glory, continued residency, and the Piece of Me Tour

 In November 2015, Spears confirmed via social media that she had begun recording her ninth studio album.
 On March 1, 2016, V announced that Spears would appear on the cover of its 100th issue, dated March 8, 2016, in addition to revealing three different covers shot by photographer Mario Testino for the milestone publication.
 The V editor-in-chief, Stephen Gan, said Spears was selected because of her status as an icon in the industry, and asked: "Who in our world did not grow up listening to her music?"
 In May 2016, Spears launched a casual role-play gaming application, Britney Spears: American Dream.
 The app, created by Glu Mobile, was made available through both iOS and Google Play.

 On May 22, 2016, Spears performed a medley of her past singles at the 2016 Billboard Music Awards.
 In addition to opening the show, Spears was honored with the Billboard Millennium Award.
 On July 15, 2016, Spears released the lead single, "Make Me", from her forthcoming album, featuring guest vocals from American rapper G-Eazy.
 The album, Glory, was formally released on August 26, 2016.
 On August 16, 2016, MTV and Spears announced that she would perform at the 2016 MTV Video Music Awards.
-The performance marked Spears' first time returning to the VMA stage after her widely panned performance of "Gimme More" at the 2007 show nine years earlier.
+The performance marked Spears's first time returning to the VMA stage after her widely panned performance of "Gimme More" at the 2007 show nine years earlier.
 Along with "Make Me", Spears and G-Eazy also performed the latter's hit song "Me, Myself & I".

 Spears appeared on the cover of Marie Claire UK for the October 2016 issue.
 In the publication, Spears revealed that she had suffered from crippling anxiety in the past, and that motherhood played a major role in helping her overcome it.
 "My boys don't care if everything isn't perfect.
 They don't judge me", Spears said in the issue.
 In November 2016, during an interview with Las Vegas Blog, Spears confirmed she had already begun work on her next album, stating: "I'm not sure what I want the next album to sound like...
 I just know that I'm excited to get into the studio again and actually have already been back recording."
 In the same month, she released a remix version of "Slumber Party" as the second single from Glory, featuring Tinashe.